robertsweetman/PS-MessagePassing/README.md

 If you approach this type of topic as 'playing' in order to understand something rather than being under pressure to make something lovely you'll enjoy learning.
 If you take a different approach you might find you're going to have a bad time...

-## Passing values between scripts in the same Powershell session
+## Passing values between un-linked scripts in the same Powershell session
 [!add text](//link to folder of example repo)

 ## Dot sourcing files and Scope problems